jenkinsci/remoting/docs/workDir.md

 ### Before Remoting 3.8 (Jenkins 2.68)

 * There is no work directory management in Remoting itself
-* Logs are not being persisted to the disk unless `-slaveLog` option is specified
+* Logs are not being persisted to the disk unless `-agentLog` option is specified
 * JAR Cache is being stored in `${user.home}/.jenkins` unless `-jarCache` option is specified

 ### After Remoting 3.8 (Jenkins 2.68)